 Multi-Pitch Climbing

-For multi-pitch climbing, the logic is quite similar but with added emphasis on comfort.
+For multi-pitch climbing, the logic is quite similar but with added emphasis on all-day comfort.
 When climbing a multi-pitch route, you'll be wearing your shoes for many hours without being able to take them off to relieve your feet.
 Therefore, it's a good idea not to size down too much.
 It might be wise to use the same shoes you're accustomed to for outdoor climbing but half size or even a full size larger.
 The trend is also to choose relatively stiff models to provide lasting support.

 Unlike multi-pitch climbing, bouldering allows you to take off your shoes frequently, giving your feet a bit of a break.
 Therefore, you can opt for a performance-focused model that offers maximum efficiency.
 Flexible models that provide optimal grip are well-suited for this.
 Again, the choice also depends on the spots where you climb.
 Depending on the terrain, you might need more stiffness.
 A Velcro model is easier to take off between tries, and since you don't need to keep your shoes on for long periods, you can choose a model with pronounced camber and asymmetry if your spot requires it.

-Foot Shape, Wide or Narrow
+Foot Shape: Wide or Narrow

 The shape of your feet is obviously a key factor that will influence your choice.
 The same shoe model will feel different to different people.
 There are two main categories of shoe shapes: one with the tip centred on the big toe, and one with the tip centred on the second toe.
 Depending on whether you have Egyptian, Roman, or Greek feet, you will be more or less comfortable with different types of tip.
 Egyptian feet are better suited to asymmetrical shoes, while Greek feet are more comfortable in straighter shoes.